nedveder/Food-Planner/README.md

   - `greedy_algorithm.py`: Implements the `GreedySolver`
   - `reinforcement_learning_algorithm.py`: Implements the `RLSolver`
   - `simulated_annealing_algorithm.py`: Implements the `SimulatedAnnealingSolver`
+- `GUI/`: A folder containing the graphical user interface components
+  - `main_gui.py`: The main GUI application file containing the MealPlannerGUI class
+  - `results_frame.py`: Implements the ResultsFrame for displaying optimization results
+  - `home_frame.py`: Implements the HomeFrame for the main page of the GUI
+  - `upload_frame.py`: Implements the UploadFrame for uploading product data
+  - `settings_frame.py`: Implements the SettingsFrame for configuring optimization settings
+  - `scrollable_frame.py`: Implements a ScrollableProductFrame for displaying products

 ## Components

+### GUI Folder

+#### MealPlannerGUI (main_gui.py)

+The `MealPlannerGUI` class is the main application class that integrates all GUI components and handles the overall flow of the application.
+It creates the main window and manages navigation between different frames.
+This class is responsible for:

+- Creating the navigation frame
+- Initializing all other frames (HomeFrame, UploadFrame, SettingsFrame, ResultsFrame)
+- Handling navigation between frames
+- Running the optimization process
+- Managing temporary CSV file creation
+- Handling result downloads

+#### ResultsFrame (results_frame.py)

+The `ResultsFrame` class is responsible for displaying the optimization results.
+It shows the results for each solver, including the time taken, meals planned for each day, and the total score.

+#### HomeFrame (home_frame.py)

+The `HomeFrame` class implements the main page of the GUI, providing an overview of the application and instructions for use.

+#### UploadFrame (upload_frame.py)

+The `UploadFrame` class allows users to upload and manage product data.
+It includes functionality for adding products manually or via CSV file.

+#### SettingsFrame (settings_frame.py)

+The `SettingsFrame` class provides options for configuring the optimization process, including selecting the problem type, optimization parameters, and solvers to use.

+#### ScrollableProductFrame (scrollable_frame.py)

+The `ScrollableProductFrame` class implements a scrollable frame for displaying and managing a list of products.

 ### Experiment (experiment.py)

 The `Experiment` class is responsible for setting up and running the meal planning experiments.
 It loads datasets, initializes problems and solvers, and executes the experiments.